caldayham/notes/notes.md

 <br>

 # Dictionary
 **Preface:** words are shorthand for thoughts which are simply impressions of our experiences.
 When communicating we must be very careful to define the words we use, else they loose their ability.
-Defining words with words is circular and only helps to lesser the problem.
+Defining words with words is circular, defining them with experiences would be better, but this can help increase the accuracy of the shorthand.
 <br>

 ***fluff***